aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 ### What alternative solutions did you consider?

-* Splitting `Ec2Fleet` and `ManagedFleet`  system to 2 differents and independants system to better fit with actual service Api design where we have `FleetIQ` services separated for Gamelift Fleet.
+* Merging `GameServerGroup` and `Fleet` to one single system to simplify design as in a high level point of viesw we are creating a game server Fleet.

 * Exporting Matchmaking ruleSet configuration to an external and dedicated package `aws-gamelift-ruleset-patterns` with a higher level approach in order to propose pre-built matchmaking ruleset design.